-Moving Help for International Sea Containers
+Moving Labor for Sea Containers

 If you're moving internationally then you will probably be working with an international shipping company that specializes in exporting household goods.
 Chances are you will be utilizing a 20' or 40' sea container or a combination of the two sizes (See Container Specifications).
 Packing and loading these containers is a daunting task and requires a great deal of expertise to correctly utilize the available space and secure the items.
 The most important thing to remember is that your household goods will be shipped thousands of miles over sea and land.
 During the trip the container will be handled by cranes and trucks designed to move freight, not necessarily household goods.
 To ensure that your items arrive safely a great deal of care will be taken to pack and load the entire shipment properly.

 Packing and loading a container for international relocation is not a quick process.
 Unlike a local move that can often be completed in a few hours, international containers require greater care and caution, especially regarding packing, padding and wrapping.
 Every move is different, however, we have outlined some historic data for completion times of international containers below.

 Moving Tips for Loading and Unloading International Containers

 Loading and unloading an international container is much different than a moving truck or storage container.
 Let's review some of the most important international container moving tips:

 - Loading and unloading a sea container is difficult.
 Hire moving labor help for loading and unloading to make sure it gets done right!
 Start by requesting a quote for moving labor.

 - Live Load/Unload